The Bankrate promise

 The American Association of University Women offers a grant for women who currently hold a bachelor’s degree and wish to change career paths or reenter the workforce in social sciences, health and medical sciences or education.

-The funds can be used to support a second bachelor’s degree, a master’s degree or a qualifying certification or technical program.
+The funds can support a second bachelor’s degree, a master’s degree or a qualifying certification or technical program.
+Funds are not available for doctorate programs.
 Applicants must demonstrate a commitment to “education and equity for women and girls” and career goals that align with this new field of study.
+Applications open on August 1st and close on November 15th.
+Applicants must be U.S. citizens or permanent residents and they must have received their last degree before June 30th, 2015.

 Apply here: https://www.aauw.org/resources/programs/fellowships-grants/current-opportunities/career-development/